French battleship Strasbourg: World War II

 Faced with increasingly hostile posturing by Italy during the spring of 1940, the Force de Raid was dispatched to Mers-el-Kébir on 2 April.
 Strasbourg, Dunkerque, two cruisers, and five destroyers left that afternoon and arrived three days later.
 The squadron was quickly ordered to return to Brest just a few days later in response to the German landings in Norway on 9 April.
 The Force de Raid left Mers-el-Kébir that day and arrived in Brest on the 12th, with the intention that the ships would cover convoys to reinforce Allied forces fighting in Norway.
 But the threat of Italian intervention continued to weigh on the French command, which reversed the ships' orders and transferred them back to Mers-el-Kébir on 24 April; Strasbourg and the rest of the group left that day and arrived on 27 April.
 They conducted training exercises in the western Mediterranean from 9 to 10 May but saw little activity for the next month.
 On 10 June, Italy declared war on France and Britain.

 Two days later, Strasbourg and Dunkerque sortied to intercept reported German and Italian ships that were incorrectly reported to be in the area.
 The French had received faulty intelligence that had indicated that the Germans would attempt to force a group of battleships through the Strait of Gibraltar to strengthen the Italian fleet.
 After the French fleet got underway, reconnaissance aircraft reported spotting an enemy fleet steaming toward Gibraltar.
 Supposing the aircraft to have spotted the Italian battle fleet steaming to join the Germans, the French increased speed to intercept them, only to realize that the aircraft had in fact located the French fleet.
-The fleet then returned to port, marking the end of Strasbourgs last wartime operation.
+The fleet then returned to port, marking the end of Strasbourg's last wartime operation.
 On 22 June, France surrendered to Germany following the Battle of France.
 Under the terms of the Armistice, Strasbourg and Dunkerque would remain at Mers-el-Kébir.